PDF417/pdf417-android/README.md

                 String barcodeType = scanData.getBarcodeType();
                 // read the data contained in barcode String barcodeData = scanData.getBarcodeData();
+                // determine if returned data is uncertain boolean uncertainData = scanData.isResultUncertain();

                 // ask user what to do with data Intent intent = new Intent(Intent.ACTION_SEND);